CamFlow/website/content/installation/package.md

 {{% block note %}}
-We also [distribute packages for Ubuntu](https://packagecloud.io/app/camflow/provenance/search?dist=ubuntu%2Fbionic), but they are more sparsely tested, we strongly encourage the use of Fedora.
+We also [distribute packages for Ubuntu](https://packagecloud.io/app/camflow/provenance/search?dist=ubuntu%2Fbionic), but they are more sparsely tested, **we strongly encourage the use of Fedora**.
 {{% /block %}}

 ### Fedora